SherineAwad/ATAC-Seq/README.md

 and to print the commands in a dry run use:

     snakemake -j1 -n -p

+To use another config file use:

+   snakemake -j1 -p --configfile configfilehere.yaml

 For the sake reproducibility, use conda to pull same versions of tools.
 Snakemake and conda have to be installed in your system: